deepset-ai/haystack-home/content/blog/optimize-rag-with-nvidia-nemo/index.md

     'finish_reason': 'stop'}]}}
 ```

 The basic pipeline’s response is "*The Firth of Forth.*" which is mentioned in the context but isn’t the correct answer.
-This shows that the retriever isn’t enough to retrieve the most relevant documents, supporting the improvements in the recall with ranker.
+This shows that the retriever isn’t enough to retrieve the most relevant documents, supporting the improvements in the recall with reranker.

 ## Conclusion